resamsel/dbmanagr/README.md

 		or cast(col7 as text) like '%erber%'
 ```
 ### Display
 The *display* array contains the columns that will be added to the projection list of the SQL query.
+All items present in the projection list will be shown in the *values* view (see example **Show Values of selected Row**).
 It will be added as is (no replacements will take place).
 ### Order
 The *order* array will be added to the *order by* part of the SQL query.
 It will be added as is (no replacements will take place).